Counties Impacted

 Yes.
 The existing two-lane roadway with 12-foot driving lanes would be upgraded to a four-lane divided highway connected to Westphalia via an interchange.

 With more than 8,000 average daily travelers, the existing U.S. Route 63 has more traffic than is ideal for a two-lane highway.
 Adding a center turn lane would not help with the number of vehicles on the road.
-Nor would it reduce the conflict points created by left-turning movements.
+While it would slightly reduce the number of conflict points, it would not reduce right-angle (T-bone) crashes, which pose the most risk for serious and fatal injuries.

 The proposed new alignment of U.S. Route 63 will improve safety by adding additional lanes and increasing roadway capacity for the more than 8,000 travelers who use the road each day, reducing the number of sharp curves, and minimizing the number of conflict points.